 - How Can PID Be Prevented?

 - Possible Complications That May Occur in PID

 - Does Your Partner Need to Be Treated?

 - Can it Happen Again?

-The female reproductive organs such as the ovaries, fallopian tubes, uterus, cervix, vagina, and vulva are susceptible to certain disorders which can even lead to infertility.
-Infections, physical damage or hormonal fluctuations can lead to the onset of certain conditions.
+The female reproductive organs, such as the ovaries, Fallopian tubes, uterus, cervix, vagina, and vulva are susceptible to certain disorders, which may lead to infertility.
+Infections, physical damage, or hormonal fluctuations can lead to the onset of certain conditions.
 Getting an early diagnosis and seeking treatment can be immensely helpful and prevent long-term consequences.
 One such problem is pelvic inflammatory disease (PID).

 Causes of Pelvic Inflammatory Disease